MazamaScience/MazamaLocationUtils/README.md

 `locationID` and a `sensorID` that uniquely identify the spatial location and specific instrument making measurements.
 A unique `timeseriesID` could be produced as `locationID_sensorID`.
-Metadata associated with each `timeseriesID` would contain basic information needed for downstream analysis including at least:
+Metadata associated with each timeseries would contain basic information needed for downstream analysis including at least:

 `timeseriesID, locationID, sensorID, longitude, latitude, ...`

-* Multiple sensors placed at a single location could be be grouped by `locationID`.
+* Multiple sensors placed at a single location could be associated based on their shared `locationID`.
-* An extended time series for a mobile sensor would group by `sensorID`.
+* An extended time series for a single, potentially redeployed sensor would be associated with a single `sensorID`.
-* Maps would be created using `longitude, latitude`.
+* Maps could be created using `longitude, latitude` fields.
-* Time series would be accessed from a secondary `data` table with `timeseriesID` column names.
+* Time series data for a sensor would be accessed from a secondary `data` table with `timeseriesID` column names.

 Unfortunately, we are rarely supplied with a truly unique and truly spatial `locationID`.
 Instead we often use `sensorID` or an associated non-spatial